 Even if you don’t need any groceries, the English Market is a great place to visit.
 Besides all the stalls that sell sweets & chocolate, there are all local farmers and it’s very nice to go around.
 It is located right in the centre and has several paths in and out.

 While going around the centre, my favorite narrow street can be accessed by North Main Street: it’s a tiny hole going towards the river: you will go through a narrow path all painted by local guys.
+A spot of love.

-Always go around and look for street art: it’s everywhere!
+Also, always go around and look for street art: it’s everywhere!
 Rubbish bins, houses, electrical boxes, walls… anything that can be decorated is likely to actually be so!

 A nice bookshop, both for second hand and new books, is called Vibes and Scribes, just 5 minutes out of the centre.